 Additionally, the Agency is actively monitoring developments at the Federal Energy Regulatory Commission ("FERC") regarding capacity market constructs for PJM and MISO, the two Regional Transmission Organizations that Illinois is part of, including the recent FERC Order on PJM capacity market design.
 These are discussed further in Chapter 5 below.

-81 "Goodbye, Clean Power Plan: Stanford researchers discuss the new energy rule," Stanford Woods Institute for the Environment, June 21, 2019.
+82 "Goodbye, Clean Power Plan: Stanford researchers discuss the new energy rule," Stanford Woods Institute for the Environment, June 21, 2019.

-82 See, e.g.,: https://www.powermag.com/22-states-environmental-groups-mount-legal-challenges-to-epa-ace-rule/; as of the publishing of this Draft Plan, the litigation remains in the briefing stage.
+83 See, e.g.,: http://biomassmagazine.com/articles/17436/oral-arguments-held-in-challenge-to-epaundefineds-ace-rule.